oils-for-unix/yaks/doc/yaks.md

   - These can be frozen into a C++ binary as static data (zero runtime cost)
   - So it's like a comptime

+## Slogans

+- Yaks: A Tiny Typed Language From Scratch, With All the Bells and Whistles
+  - For Yaks-TAPL

+- Yaks: A Tiny Statically Typed Language, with Comptime
+  - Yaks-Mandelbrot

+- Yaks: A Statically Typed Language Implemented in Itself
+  - Yaks-Bootstrapped

+- Yaks: A Flexible Statically Typed Language You Can Write Like Python or JavaScript (or Lisp)
+  - Yaks IR / Yaks mycpp / Yaks Oils

 ## Why work on this?

 - To learn to write type checking algorithms